 - Hydrocephalus ex vacuo = not a true hydrocephalus, ventricles appear enlarged because there is brain atrophy

 - Obstructive hydrocephalus

 - Either or both obstructive and communicating hydrocephalus

 - Subarachnoid haemorrhage

 - CNS infection (bacterial meningitis, etc.)

 - Neural tube defect -> Chiari II malformation

-Normal pressure hydrocephalus is the exception, where there is no ICP but instead a classical triad of wet, wacky, and wobbly:
+Normal pressure hydrocephalus is characterised by a classical triad of wet, wacky, and wobbly:

 - Urinary incontinence